 Full-time students will receive up to 18 hours of tutored studio time per week.
 The course runs from September through to June.
 The Autumn and Spring Term are 13 weeks long, and the Summer Term 10 weeks.
 Your final self-directed major project will be externally assessed.

 Students have access to the Advanced Course Studio seven days per week, 9am – 9pm (Mon-Thurs), 9am-7pm (Fri-Sat) and 10am – 4pm (Sun).

 All our tutors are practicing artists with diverse studio practices that cover the broad range of ideas in contemporary art.
-Leon Platt is the course leader, with whom you will have weekly tutorials.
+Anna Reading is the course leader, with whom you will have weekly tutorials.
 Your other tutors will depend on the direction you wish your practice to take.
 We also have a visiting lecturer programme that includes artists, alumni and curators.

 Tutor Contact Time

 Each week students will receive a minimum of 18 hours taught tutor contact time alongside the one-to-one tutorial with your assigned personal tutor.
 In discussion with a personal tutor each term students will have the opportunity to select which classes they wish to enrol on.
 With a small cohort every student will receive the support they require to reach their creative potential.

 The relaxed and informal format of the crit provides a chance to show works in progress and share ideas that are still developing, without the pressures of formal presentation.
 Group Crits will be held each week and students are expected to attend.